onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

     > "The very word 'secrecy' is repugnant in a free and open society, and we are as a people inherently and historically opposed to secret societies, to secret oaths, and to secret procedings.
 We decided long ago that the dangers of excessive and unwarranted concealment of pertinent facts far outweighted the dangers which are cited to justify it." - John F. Kennedy
     JFK Secret Societies Speech (full version)

+translate to chinese, russian, spanish and all other languages make torrents of the files & upload them

 ██████████████████████████████████████████████████████████████████
 # Ending